sergiJimenez/PerezSJ.github.io/README.md

                         speaker: "English de Barcelona",
                         mentor: "The Force"
                       },
- challenge: "Fighting a degree with the force of codification."
+ challenge: "Fighting a degree with the force of coding."
 }
 ```